-This program was designed to help students in 9th through 11th grade explore the theories and practices of photography while boosting their awareness of the cultural and natural resources protected by the National Park Service.
-As student volunteers, they help to tell the stories of national parks through their lens.
+This is a three-week program for high school students entering 9th through 12th grade, with a passion for photography.
+This program is designed to help students explore the theories and practices of photography while boosting their awareness of the cultural and natural resources protected by the National Park Service.
+Students will learn photography and photo editing skills, explore national parks, and have their best work exhibited in the White House Visitor Center.
+As student volunteers, they help to tell the stories of national parks through their camera lens.

 How to apply

-What to expectWe will loan all necessary camera equipment to participants.
+We will loan all necessary camera equipment to participants.
 Students will receive Student Service-Learning Hours (SSL hours).
 Photos taken by participants may be used by the National Park Service for park publications and other media purposes.